Hohner Club Accordions model list

 Club III M

 Probably the club accordions last gasp The replacement to the IIIBS Hohner made a LOT of these.
-Basically a Corona III R. or vica versa. these are like a mini 3 voice ouverture with an aluminium soundboard and register buttons allowing all combinations of the LMM reedset. a good box with a big sound.
+Basically a Corona III R. or vica versa. these are like a mini 3 voice ouverture with an aluminium soundboard, bass machine and register buttons allowing all combinations of the LMM reedset. a good box with a big sound.
 Personally i didn’t think this was a massive improvement on the older BS. but that is just me.
+If yo are lucky H ally reeds but mostly modern T reeds.

 Hohner Club Morino